 Keurig K10 Consumer Reviews and Ratings

 I’m happy to report that many others have provided a favorable Keurig K10 review in addition to mine with a few exceptions here and there.
-Some people were looking at this one as an “entry level” machine, but others were glad to call it a keeper, and still others purchased this in addition to a larger model they owned, as there’s nothing wrong with having coffee on demand in more than one spot-especially when travelling.
+Some people were looking at this one as an (entry-level) machine, but others were glad to call it a keeper, and still, others purchased this in addition to a larger model they owned, as there’s nothing wrong with having coffee on demand in more than one spot-especially when traveling.